Physical Therapy Treatments For Rheumatoid Arthritis

 No two physical therapy programs for rheumatoid arthritis look the same.

-Since the signs and symptoms of rheumatoid arthritis can vary from person to person, so too will the physical therapy approach.
+Since the signs and symptoms of rheumatoid arthritis can vary from person to person, so too will physical therapy approaches.

 Your physical therapist will design a unique treatment plan that accommodates your specific needs and treatment goals.